Language interpretation: Judicial

 Judicial, legal, or court interpreting occurs in courts of justice, administrative tribunals, and wherever a legal proceeding is held (i.e., a police station for an interrogation, a conference room for a deposition, or the locale for taking a sworn statement).
 Legal interpreting can be the consecutive interpretation of witnesses' testimony, for example, or the simultaneous interpretation of entire proceedings, by electronic means, for one person, or all of the people attending.
 In a legal context, where ramifications of misinterpretation may be dire, accuracy is paramount.
 Teams of two or more interpreters, with one actively interpreting and the second monitoring for greater accuracy, may be deployed.

 The right to a competent interpreter for anyone who does not understand the language of the court (especially for the accused in a criminal trial) is usually considered a fundamental rule of justice.
 Therefore, this right is often guaranteed in national constitutions, declarations of rights, fundamental laws establishing the justice system or by precedents set by the highest courts.
 However, it is not a constitutionally required procedure (in the United States) that a certified interpreter be present at police interrogation.
 This has been especially controversial in cases where illegal immigrants with no English skills are accused of crimes.

 In the US, depending upon the regulations and standards adhered to per state and venue, court interpreters usually work alone when interpreting consecutively, or as a team, when interpreting simultaneously.
 In addition to practical mastery of the source and target languages, thorough knowledge of law and legal and court procedures is required of court interpreters.
 They are often required to have formal authorization from the state to work in the courts – and then are called certified court interpreters.
 In many jurisdictions, the interpretation is considered an essential part of the evidence.
 Incompetent interpretation, or simply failure to swear in the interpreter, can lead to a mistrial.

 Escort interpreter

 In escort interpreting, an interpreter accompanies a person or a delegation on a tour, on a visit, or to a business meeting or interview.
 An interpreter in this role is called an escort interpreter or an escorting interpreter.
 An escort interpreter's work session may run for days, weeks, or even months, depending on the period of the client's visit.
 This type of interpreting is often needed in business contexts, during presentations, investor meetings, and business negotiations.
 As such, an escort interpreter needs to be equipped with some business and financial knowledge in order to best understand and convey messages back and forth.

+Signed language interpreters typically refer to this role as a "designated interpreter."
+It is not a new practice; since the 1960s, deaf professionals and academics such as Robert Sanderson increasingly sought out and trained specific interpreters to work with on a regular, if not exclusive basis.